pzhao1799/pzhao1799.github.io/about.md

 Check out my [Resume](../Resume_Zhao.pdf), my projects on [Github](https://https://github.com/pzhao1799/), and add me on [Linkedin](https://www.linkedin.com/in/peter-zhao/)!

 ## Who I am
 Again, I'm Peter Zhao, currently a student studying computer science and math, and hoping to make a difference in the world through software and tech.
-Born and raised in Northern Virginia, I was fortunate to have gone through an amazing school system with teachers and mentors who helped me get interested in **STEM**
+Born and raised in Northern Virginia, I was fortunate to have gone through an amazing school system with teachers and mentors who helped me get interested in **STEM**.
+I attended TJHSST in Alexandria, Virginia, which is a tech-focused magnet school, which is both where I became afraid of math, as well as fell in love with the ability of technology to influence almost every aspect of life.

 ## Technical Skills